Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/GROUP14_Final_Project.md

 </p>

 ### 2.1 FPKM<a name="22"></a>
   FPKM stands for Fragments Per Kilobase of transcript per Million and is nearly identical in procedure to RPKM.
 The only difference is that RPKM is designed for single-end read analysis, while FPKM was designed for paired-end reads.
 RPKM relies on the assumption that every read is associated with a single fragment that was sequenced.
 However, in paired-end sequencing, usually two reads (a “pair”) correspond to a single fragment, unless one read did not map for some reason.
-In FPKM, if two paired-end reads map to one fragment, they are counted as one instance of a read mapping to a fragment, rather than two.
+In FPKM, if two paired-end reads map to one fragment, they are counted as one instance of a read mapping to a fragment, rather than two, as seen in Figure 3.

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image9.png" width="500">